 ‘DT’ A-Mount Lenses

-Initially Sony A-mount lenses (circa 2006) were made for APS-C format DSLRs (Sony started using DSLTs in 2010) and were mostly rebranded Minolta lenses.
-A-mount lenses designed for APS-C sensors are now designated by the acronym ‘DT’ or ‘Digital Technology’ in the lens model name and printed on the lens barrel.
-DT lenses are compatible with APS-C and full-frame bodies; Full frame cameras must however be instructed to crop the image to compensate for the smaller image coverage area.
+Initially, Sony A-mount lenses (circa 2006) were made for APS-C format DSLRs (Sony started using DSLTs in 2010) and were mostly rebranded Minolta lenses.
+A-mount lenses designed for APS-C sensors are designated by the acronym ‘DT’ or ‘Digital Technology’ in the lens model name and printed on the lens barrel.
+DT lenses are compatible with APS-C and full-frame bodies; Full-frame cameras must, however, be instructed to crop the image to compensate for the smaller image coverage area.
 The DT lenses were first introduced in 2005 by Minolta.

 Full Frame A-Mount Lenses